What are the different levels of government in Canada and their responsibilities?

 The municipal government represents the interests of cities and towns.
 They oversee local institutions and public services like:

-• libraries
+• Libraries

-• waste removal
+• Waste and snow removal

 • Public transit

-• recreation and community centers
+• Recreation and community centers

-• local police
+• Local police

 Sometimes, cities and towns come together to form a federation referred to as a “region” or a “county.”
 Regional and county governments share responsibilities for the different municipalities in their territory.